zeus82/ocpquest/README.md

 OCP Questions

-This Android application was developed for Our Canada Project | Projet Notre Canada to use as an additional aid for students andteachers to take picutres with their phone and add tags, category and content to an email that will post to a wordpress blog for further discussion.
+This Android application was developed for Our Canada Project | Projet Notre Canada (http://ourcanadaproject.ca/) to use as an additional aid for students and teachers to take pictures with their phone and add tags, category and content to an email that will post to a wordpress blog for further discussion.